Aruloci/WynncraftStatistics/README.md

 # WynncraftStatistics
-An android application that shows your users statistcs on Wynncraft
+An android application that shows your users statistics on Wynncraft